gnmathur/gnmathur.github.io/content/posts/excess-gc-trigger.md

 +++
 authors = ["Gaurav Mathur"]
-title = "Triggering a custom callback on excessive GC activity" date = "2023-10-23" description = "Tiggering a custom callback on excessive GC activity" tags = [
+title = "Triggering a custom callback on excessive GC activity in Java" date = "2023-10-23" description = "Tiggering a custom callback on excessive GC activity" tags = [